 "The number one greatest success I’ve had in New Orleans is the Martin Behrman debate team.
 At Tulane University, four times a year we meet with 10, 12, 15 other middle schools and we talk about complicated issues that a middle schooler would never touch in a classroom, because it would never be on a test, ever.
 They talk about things that I think most adults in America can’t discuss at length.
 Last year we had a topic on the Electoral College.
 How many Americans can really tell you exactly what the Electoral College is?"

 NPR affiliate WWNO:

-- Kwame Anthony Appiah, the Laurence S. Rockefeller Professor of Philosophy at Princeton University, recently awarded the program an American Philosophical Association grant.
+- Kwame Anthony Appiah, Laurence S. Rockefeller Professor of Philosophy at Princeton University, awarded the Tulane Debate Society an American Philosophical Association grant.

-- The Middle School Public Debate Program is currently using our project here at Tulane University as a model as they implement debate projects at universities across the country, including Harvard, Stanford, and the University of Alaska.
+- The Middle School Public Debate Program is currently using our project here at Tulane University as a model as they work to start similar debate projects at universities across the country.

-- Mayor Mitch Landrieu and Mayor C. Ray Nagin have both honored Ryan McBride, the program’s founder and director, for working to revive debate in New Orleans.
+- Mayor Mitch Landrieu and Mayor C. Ray Nagin have both honored Ryan McBride, the program’s founder and director, for working with teachers, principals, middle school students and Tulane students to establish a citywide debate league in New Orleans.

 October 20th from 8:15 to 4:00 p.m. at John Dibert Community School, 4217 Orleans Ave.November 17th from 8:15 to 4:00 p.m. on the second floor of Tulane University's Lavin-Bernick CenterMarch 9th from 8:00 to 3:30 at Lafayette Academy Charter SchoolApril 27th from 8:00 to 4:00 at Tulane University's Gibson Quad